SamAdamDay/markdown-clever-lists/README.md

 - Marker styles are kept consistent across levels.
 - Marker styles are guessed from the rest of the document, with configurable defaults.
 - Supported styles: `-`, `*`, `+`, `1.`, `1)`, checkboxes (e.g. `- [ ]`)
+- Subsequent numbered lists are updated to keep them consistent

 ## Extension Settings